rodan123/piblock/jcadmin-piblock/README.md

 # jcadmin-piblock
 Fork of the jcadmin program modified to work with piblock's handling of callerID rotation and tag additions.

 This is a fork of the jcadmin project by Don Cross (https://github.com/cosinekitty/jcadmin).
-It monitors the calledID log and experimentally allows entries to be modified.
+It monitors the callerID log and experimentally allows entries to be modified.

 07/01/16 - Initial commit